$\epsilon$-Kernel Coresets for Stochastic Points: Introduction

 \begin{definition} For a constant $\epsilon>0$, a set $S$ of (deterministic or stochastic) points in $\R^d$ is called an \emph{\expkernel} of $\calP$, if for all directions $u\in \R^d$,

 \end{definition}

 Recall in the deterministic setting, we require that the $\epsilon$-kernel $S$ be a subset of the original point set (we call this {\em the subset constraint}).
-It is important to consider the subset constraint since it can reveal how concise arbitrary uncertain point sets can be represented with just a few uncertain points (size depending only on $\eps$).
-Alternatively a \emph{weak} coreset is one that may violate the subset constraint, and although weak coresets can yield improvements in some settings~\cite{FL11}, for $\eps$-kernels on deterministic points, it is known that $\Omega(1/\eps^{(d-1)/2})$ points may be required and can always be found under the subset constraint~\cite{agarwal2004approximating,agarwal2005geometric}.
+It is important to consider the subset constraint since it can reveal how concisely arbitrary uncertain point sets can be represented with just a few uncertain points (size depending only on $\eps$).
+For $\eps$-kernels on deterministic points, $\Omega(\eps^{-(d-1)/2})$ points may be required and can always be found under the subset constraint~\cite{agarwal2004approximating,agarwal2005geometric}.
 However, in the stochastic setting, we will show this is no longer true.
-Weak coresets, in fact made of deterministic points, can sometimes be obtained when no coreset with the subset constraint is possible.
+Coresets without the subset constraint, in fact made of deterministic points, can sometimes be obtained when no coreset with the subset constraint is possible.

-\paragraph{$\eps$-Kernels for probability distributions.} Sometimes it is useful to obtain more than just the expected value (say of the width) on a query; rather one may want to return (an approximation of) a representation of the full probability distribution that the query can take.
+\topic{$\eps$-Kernels for probability distributions.} Sometimes it is useful to obtain more than just the expected value (say of the width) on a query; rather one may want (an approximation of) a representation of the full probability distribution that the query can take.

-\begin{definition} For a constant $\epsilon>0$, a set $\calS$ of stochastic points in $\R^d$ is called an \emph{\probkernel} of $\calP$, if for all directions $u$ and all $x\geq 0$,
+\begin{definition} For a constant $\epsilon,\perror>0$, a set $\calS$ of stochastic points in $\R^d$ is called an \emph{\probkernel} of $\calP$, if for all directions $u$ and all $x\geq 0$,

 \end{definition}